gravity-ui/yagr/docs/docs.en.md

 Yagr has 4 stages:

--   **Processing** - on this stage yagr makes all data transformation if required: data alignment with interpolation, stacking, normalization, caches everything which will be useful later and prepares to create uPlot config.
+-   `config`: **Generate config and plugins** - initialize and configure plugins, parse CSS-colors, preparing default settings for scales, axes, register default hooks, finally creates config and data series for uPlot.

--   **Generate config and plugins** - initialize and configure plugins, parse CSS-colors, preparing default settings for scales, axes, register default hooks, finally creates config and data series for uPlot.
+-   `processing`: **Processing** - on this stage yagr makes all data transformation if required: data alignment with interpolation, stacking, normalization, caches everything which will be useful later and prepares to create uPlot config.
--   **Create uPlot instance** - creates uPlot instance.
+-   `uplot`: **Create uPlot instance** - creates uPlot instance.
--   **Render** - renders node with custom renderer, also render legend if required.
+-   `render`: **Render** - renders node with custom renderer, also render legend if required.
--   **Listen** - yagr instance awaits for events, triggers hooks, rerenders chart and
+-   `listen`: **Listen** - yagr instance awaits for events, triggers hooks, rerenders chart and

 When yagr instance is removing `yagr.dispose()` should be called to dispose all handlers and event listeners of chart instance.